atomist/automation-client/README.md

 import { HelloIssue } from "./events/HelloIssue";

 export const configuration: Configuration = {
-//                          ^ -- 'Configuration' defines all possible configuration options
+//                          ^ -- 'Configuration' defines all configuration options

     name: "your_module_name",
 //  ^ -- each automation-client should have a unique name